CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 where the type family that we use is constantly the same type.

 ```
-ConstantlyℕFamily : ℕ → Type
+ConstantℕFamily : ℕ → Type
-ConstantlyℕFamily n = ℕ -- `n` is ignored
+ConstantℕFamily n = ℕ -- `n` is ignored

-doubleNonDep : (n : ℕ) → ConstantlyℕFamily n
+doubleNonDep : (n : ℕ) → ConstantℕFamily n
 doubleNonDep = double
 ```

 Most of the functions in this file have actually been dependent function types already!
-In `idfunE : (A : Type) → A → A`, the type `A → A` depends on `A : Type`, so this is a dependent function using the type family
+In `idfunE : (A : Type) → A → A`, the type `A → A` depends on `A : Type`, so this is a dependent function where the target is the type family

 ```